oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/6-explore-tables.md

 </copy>
 ~~~

 The SEARCH\_GENRE\_DIM table contains a list of movie genre.
-In the MovieStream data set, this was the genre that user searched on while browsing for movies.
+In the MovieStream data set, this was the genre that the user searched on while browsing for movies.

 ~~~SQL
 <copy>